flatironinstitute/sciware/15_IntroGithub/day1.md

 </code></pre>

-# Create repo on Github
+# Create a repo on Github

 - Go to your homepage on Github
 - Click the Repositories tab